The WSC recognizes contributions to the field through the following awards:

 The W.E.B.
 DuBois Award – For significant contributions to the field of racial and ethnic issues in criminology

-- The Meda Chesney-Lind Award– For significant contributions to scholarship or activism on the intersection of crime and sexuality
+- The Meda Chesney-Lind Award– For significant contributions to scholarship or activism on the intersection of women and crime

 - The Richard Tewksbury Award– For significant contributions to scholarship or activism on the intersection of crime and sexuality